 Please feel free to reach out to the club officers at firstname.lastname@example.org.

-The admissions office and the MIT Sloan Veterans Association are hosting prospective military veteran students on campus.
+Each semester, the admissions office and the MIT Sloan Veterans Association host prospective military veteran students on campus.
 The day offers attendees an opportunity to get a feel for the MIT Sloan culture through activities including a class visit, lunch with students, and networking with current veteran students.

 Ask Me Anything series